 115.251 (a)(b)(c)(d) IDOC policy states that they will provide multiple ways for an inmate to report a PREA allegation.
 PREA Hotline number is a recorded line.
 If a message is recorded, it is immediately transferred to the PCM, PREA Coordinator, and Facility Investigator as a text message.
 This is also true if the inmate makes a report using the PREA function on the KIOSK.
 This number is also provided on the facility website for the public and on the PREA signage around the facility.
 The facility has a MOU with Idaho State Police as a 3rd Party reporting; however, it is for a mail-in report only.
 It would not be an immediate response.
 Interview with the mailroom staff indicated that any mail addressed to Idaho State Police is treated as legal mail and not opened.

 These avenues to report meet the mandates of this standard.
 In interviews with random residents, it was determined that they are aware of the multiple ways in which they could make a report.
 There have not been any reported allegations during the review period.
 The auditors asked each of the random residents during interviews and none had made a report.
-The auditor interviewed one resident who had made a report of Sexual Harassment by a staff member using the grievance form.
-It was investigated and was unfounded.
-A review of supportive documentation and staff/inmate interviews indicated that there are multiple ways (verbally, in writing, anonymously, privately, and from a third party) for residents to report sexual abuse/sexual harassment.
+A review of supportive documentation and staff/inmate interviews indicated that there are multiple ways (verbally, in writing, anonymously, privately, and from a third party) for residents to report sexual abuse/ sexual harassment.
 The facility has procedures in place for staff to document all allegations.
 The auditor found that PREA signage throughout the facility was sufficient to inform residents, staff or the public to explain reporting methods.
 The auditors found during the on-site visit that posters and signage was not prominently displayed which would draw attention to the posters and suggested that a separate bulletin board or area be designated for PREA.
-The PREA Hotline number was placed directly on the inmate phones.
+The PREA Hotline number was placed directly on the resident phones.
 The residents interviewed indicated that telling a staff member were the main ways that they would report.
 The auditor had a resident call the hotline and verify that it is operational.

-Based on this information, it is determined that St. Anthony is in compliance with this standard.
+Based on this information, it is determined that Idaho Falls MEET compliance with this standard.